appsinacup/appsinacup.github.io/_posts/2026-09-04-balaur-rust-game-engine.md

 - **Determinism**.
 Rollback netcode, lockstep multiplayer, replays, reproducible bug reports.
 Same inputs have to give the same bits on every machine.
 Hard to add to an engine later.
 - **Fixing things myself**.
 In a big engine a fix waits on review, a merge and the next release.
 I wanted to fix a bug and ship with it the same day.
 - **Shipping small**.
 One executable, no sources, no compiler inside.
-On the web, Godot 4.7's export template is **38.8 MB** of wasm (10.1 MB gzip, 6.9 MB brotli) before the game's own data.
-Balaur's headless web build is **13.6 MB** (4.6 MB gzip, 3.1 MB brotli); with the renderer, my estimate is 4-5 MB brotli.
+On the web, Godot 4.7's export template is **38.8 MB** of wasm - 6.9 MB brotli, which is what a host actually serves - before the game's own data.
+Balaur's web template is **17 MB**, or **4.5 MB brotli**.

 So I am making my own.
 On top: a scene tree of named nodes with scripts, like in Godot.
 Underneath: every node is an ECS entity and every subsystem is a plugin.
 Only plugin authors see that layer.